wpengine/headless-docs/guides/getting-started/deploy-app.md

 wpe alpha apps get APP_ID
 ```

 The `get` command will return the details of your app.
 Your app will take a few minutes to deploy.
 Once it is complete, the get command will return the URL of your application.
-Copy the url into a browser window, and you'll see your app up and running on the platform.
+Copy the url into a browser window, and you'll see your app up and running on the platform :tada: